Supersingular Isogeny Oblivious Transfer (SIOT): Validating the process of sharing points (U, V)

 \section{Validating the process of sharing points (U, V)}

-Now, we are going to verify the sharing of points $U$ and $V$ between Bob and Alice..
-This is important from the point of view of the correct functionality of the SIOT protocol with regard to the oblivious characteristic, $i.e$, in practical terms, the $U$ and $V$ points provide the sender to generate two secret keys.
-Thus, Bob will hash a uniformly random bit string $w$ to compute the coefficients $\alpha$ and $\beta$, as suggested in Section 3.4.
-He defines $U$ and $V$ points by means of the algebraic relation $U = \alpha G_{B} + \beta H_{B}$ and $V = -(\alpha / \beta)U$.
+Now, we are going to verify the sharing of points $U$ and $V$ between Bob and Alice.
+This is important from the point of view of the correct functionality of the $\binom{2}{1}$-SIOT protocol with regard to the \emph{oblivious} characteristic, $i.e$, in practical terms, points $U$ and $V$ provide the sender to generate two secret keys.
+Thus, Bob defines points $U$ and $V$ as mentioned in section~\ref{def:premissas}.
+Recall that these points can be written as a linear combination.
 After that, he sends to Alice one of the pairs $(G_{B}, H_{B})$ or $(G_{B} - U, H_{B} - V)$.
-Obviously, Alice doesn't distinguish\footnote{Recalling Subsection~\ref{sec:security}, Lemma~\ref{sec:lemma1}.} which pair of points she received.
-Therefore, Alice can map the shared $w$ string applying the same Bob's process.
-Thus, upon receipt of $\hat{G}_B$ and $\hat{H}_B$ points from Bob's public key, say $\hat{pk}_{B} = (E_B, \hat{G}_B, \hat{H}_B)$, and knowing the algebraic relation above, Alice defines $\hat{U} = \alpha \hat{G}_{B} + \beta \hat{H}_{B}$, $\hat{V} = -(\alpha / \beta)\hat{U}$ yielding $\hat{U} = U$ and $\hat{V} = V$.
-In other words, Alice and Bob have the assurance that $U$ and $V$ points are being correctly shared between the parties.
+Obviously, Alice doesn't distinguish\footnote{See Subsection~\ref{sec:security}, Lemma~\ref{sec:lemma1}.} which pair of points she received.
+Thus, upon receipt of $\hat{G}_B$ and $\hat{H}_B$ points from Bob's public key, say $\hat{pk}_{B} = (E_B, \hat{G}_B, \hat{H}_B)$, Alice defines $\hat{U}$ and $\hat{V}$ yielding $\hat{U} = U$ and $\hat{V} = V$.
+In other words, Alice and Bob have the assurance that points $U$ and $V$ are being correctly shared between the parties.

 \begin{proof} $ $

 \begin{description}